Vachmi

 Terms used in Probability

-6. Independent Events: Two events are said to be independent when the outcome or occurrence of the first event does not affect the outcome or occurrence of the second event.
+- Dependent Events: Two events are said to be dependent when the outcome or occurrence of the first event affects the outcome or occurrence of the second event.

 P(A and B) = P(A) .
 P(B)